 Takamatsu Art Museum

-Rotating exhibitions are also held – when we were there, there was an intriguing display of everyday objects formed from resin.
+There are also some rotating exhibitions – when we were there, there was a surprisingly beautiful display of everyday objects formed from resin.
 The Entrance Fee is 200¥.

-Famous for the fact that its moat is filled with seawater (apparently a rarity in Japanese castle architecture), not many of the castle’s buildings remain, but its well-manicured grounds make for a pleasant stroll.
+Famous for the fact that its moat is filled with seawater (apparently a rarity in Japanese castle architecture), not many of the castle’s buildings remain, but we liked the well-manicured grounds, which make for a fun stroll.

-The main part of the castle’s keep has been dismantled during the Meiji Era, but several ramparts and watchtowers yet remain to be explored.
+The main part of the castle’s keep was dismantled during the Meiji Era, but several ramparts and watchtowers yet remain standing.
 There’s also a small Bonsai Garden.
-Watch out for feisty cicadas in the trees – they started kamikaze-diving us when we walked too close;-).
+While exploring the park, watch out for feisty cicadas in the trees – they started kamikaze-diving us when we walked too close.
 The Entrance Fee is 200¥.

 There are a couple of decent budget options in the centre of town, like Setouchi Mangetsuso, as well as some mid-range hotels, like Sunny Day Hostel and a few luxury hotels, like Royal Park Hotel Takamatsu.
 Have a look at the map for more options.